chepalgsh/lexopedia/README.md

 ![lexopedia ru](https://github.com/chepalgsh/lexopedia/assets/67635401/3d401ba6-aed4-488f-9a72-a66d9d602d6d)

-Lexopedia is a comprehensive online tool that allows users to search for meaning or spelling matches between a vast number of languages, including old and new languages.
+Lexopedia is a comprehensive online tool that allows users to search for meaning or spelling matches between a vast number of languages, including old and new ones.
 It is based on [wiktionary.org](https://www.wiktionary.org) dumps from [kaikki.org](https://kaikki.org)

 # Features
 * User-friendly interface
-* Dictionaries for over a thousand languages, including Latin, Gothic, Proto-Indo-European, Proto-Mongolic, Proto-Italian and Egyptian
-* Easy-to-use search bar for finding meaning or spelling matches

-# Why Lexopedia?
-Lexopedia has a great potential to lead to groundbreaking linguistic breakthroughs by uncovering hidden lexical similarities between diverse languages.
+* Giant wordbase

 # Installation
 * To set up Lexopedia on your local computer, you need to follow these steps: